zaphosting/docs/docs/vserver-windows-palworld.md

 Head over to the base directory of your Palworld server and run **PalServer.exe** to begin the start up process.
 This will open the server's console in a command prompt and begin the startup process.
 If everthing occurs as expected, your server will be visible in the server list.
 Alternatively, you will be able to connect directly by using the bottom search bar on the server list and searching for: `[your_ip_address]:8211`.

-You have successfully installed Palworld on your Windows VPS.
+## Conclusion

+Congratulations, you have successfully installed and configurated the Palworld server on your VPS!
+If you have any further questions or problems, please contact our support team, who are available to help you every day!